 So you’ve decided to attend GIC?
 What’s next?
 With so many talks and side events it may be challenging to figure out where to start.
 We want to be sure that you will experience GIC in the most productive way.
 Below you can find some useful tips to help you prepare your trip.

-We look forward to seeing you in Poznan in a few weeks for GIC!
+We look forward to seeing you in Poznan for GIC!

 - Getting There